-1.0 The University shall maintain a travel fund equal to \$200,000 each fiscal year towards travel for the purposes of supporting tenured and tenure-track Faculty members in participating in academic conferences.
-Faculty holding Limited-Term appointments will be eligible after two consecutive academic years of service.

-- 2.0 Conference travel awards are only approved in advance of travel by a Faculty member's Dean or Director on a first come first served basis.
-Approval is subject to the conditions that the conference is a bona fide scholarly conference.
+- 1.0 The University shall maintain a travel fund equal to \$200,000 in 2022/2023, and \$220,000 each subsequent fiscal year, towards travel for the purposes of supporting Faculty members in participating in presenting at academic conferences, workshops, and panel discussions.
+Faculty members holding a first 9-month Limited-Term appointments will not be eligible; however, Members between Limited-Term Appointments will be eligible. - 2.0 Travel awards are only approved in advance of travel by a Faculty member's Dean or designate on a first-come-first-served basis.
+Approval is subject to the conditions that the Member is participating in a bona fide scholarly event.
 Primary consideration shall be given to Faculty members presenting papers for which the paper or abstract or proposal has been accepted through a competitive peer-review process.
-Secondary consideration shall be given to Faculty members presenting papers or posters, or Faculty members actively participating in a scholarly role as chair, panelist or discussant.
-Equitable access to these awards shall be offered to eligible Members to the extent possible. - 3.0 Awards must be used for expenses directly related to conference attendance, including but not strictly limited to travel, accommodation, registration and meals.
-A Faculty member who has received an Award shall have all such conference related expenses up to the amount of \$1,800 reimbursed for domestic travel and \$2,400 reimbursed for international travel. - 4.0 Procedures to Claim Reimbursement: - a) Members shall receive reimbursement of conference travel claims upon presentation of original receipts within 30 days of the conference date. - b) Eligible Members shall submit their claims to the Dean or designate prior to the end of the fiscal year. - c) All claims for reimbursement shall be accompanied by appropriate documentation for reimbursement made available by the University.
-All claims shall be consistent with University Policy. - 5.0 The University shall provide the StFXAUT with an accounting of who and how much was spent by May 31st each year.
+Secondary consideration shall be given to Faculty members presenting papers or posters, or Faculty members actively participating in a scholarly role as chair, panelist, or discussant.
+Equitable access to these awards shall be offered to eligible Members to the extent possible. - 3.0 Awards must be used for expenses directly related to event attendance, including but not strictly limited to travel, accommodation, registration, and meals.
+A Faculty member who has received an Award shall have all related expenses up to the amount of \$3000 reimbursed for domestic travel and \$5,000 reimbursed for international travel.

+4.0 Procedures to Claim Reimbursement

+- 4.1 Members shall receive reimbursement of conference travel claims upon presentation of original receipts within thirty (30) days of the conference date. - 4.2 Eligible Members shall submit their claims to the Dean or designate prior to the end of the fiscal year. - 4.3 All claims for reimbursement shall be accompanied by appropriate documentation for reimbursement made available by the University.
+All claims shall be consistent with University Policy.